42BV/ai-hackathon/src/main/java/nl/_42/springai/hackathon/chatbot/lab/LAB.md

   the [application.yml](..%2F..%2F..%2F..%2F..%2F..%2F..%2Fresources%2Fapplication.yml)
 - See the [README.md](..%2F..%2F..%2F..%2F..%2F..%2F..%2F..%2F..%2FREADME.md) for further instructions how to run the database and start the application.
 - If you are stuck, look at the [examples](..%2Fexamples).
 It showcases all things asked!
+- Some code has been made for you already!
+See the [TicketService.java](..%2F..%2Fdomain%2Fticket%2FTicketService.java)